umd-annotation/umd-annotation-tool/README.md

 Folder: ./client

-Client is based on a fork of the DIVE Web Interface for the Girder version.
+Client is based on a fork of the DIVE Web Interface.
 For this project it was easier to manipulate the current DIVE interface instead of making it a plugin and trying to import it.

 To develop the client interface:
 ``` bash